Prospekt's March

-Prospekt's March is the seventh EP by British rock band Coldplay and their first since Remixes (2003).
-It came out on 21 November 2008 in Europe and Japan, enjoying a worldwide release during the following week.
+Prospekt's March is the seventh extended play by British rock band Coldplay and their first since Remixes (2003).
+It was released on 21 November 2008 in Europe and Japan, later released globally the following week.
 The EP features several left-over tracks from the Viva la Vida or Death and All His Friends studio sessions and was also made available in the album's deluxe edition.

-The cover features Eugène Delacroix's original painting Battle of Poitiers, similar to the cover art featured on Viva la Vida, which included another Delacroix painting, Liberty Leading the People.
+The cover features Eugène Delacroix's original painting The Battle of Poitiers, similar to the cover art featured on Viva la Vida, which included another Delacroix painting, Liberty Leading the People.
 On 5 November, Coldplay offered an exclusive preview of the EP via their Facebook application and through their website.
 The song "Glass of Water" was released in anticipation for the project and entered the iTunes Top 100 songs, being also performed live by the band on 4Music.

 Upon the EP's release, "Life in Technicolor II" entered the UK Singles Chart at number 90 despite not being a promotional effort.
 The band would later confirm the song as an official single and release its physical version on 8 February 2009, which made the track rise to a new peak of number 28.
 One year later, it was nominated for the 52nd Grammy Awards in the Best Rock Performance by a Duo or Group with Vocal and Best Short Form Music Video categories.

 Recording and release

-Throughout the recording of Viva la Vida or Death and All His Friends, Coldplay communicated to fans through their website, and some of the song titles were revealed during the recording.
+Throughout the recording of Viva la Vida or Death and All His Friends, Coldplay communicated to fans through their website; further, some of the song titles were revealed during the recording.
 The name "Poppyfields" was first revealed in September 2007; in late October 2007, a message said that "Famous Old Painters" and "Glass of Water" had been written and were being considered for the album.
 "Prospekt's March" appeared for the first time in December of the same year; all the notes were signed by the pseudonym Prospekt, strengthening rumours that this would be the album's title.
 Those songs did not make it to the album's final track listing, so were featured on the Prospekt's March EP, except for "Famous Old Painters", which was never released.

 In an interview for Coldplay's official website, frontman Chris Martin said that all the songs on the EP came very close to inclusion on Viva la Vida, and that they were "all part of the same family".
 In the same interview, the frontman stated that the idea was always to put these songs out by the end of 2008.
 Coldplay confirmed five songs for Prospekt's March on 3 October 2008, all of which had not been completed in time for Viva la Vida or Death and All His Friends.
 The playlist was changed to eight songs on 5 October.
 Six of the eight tracks are new recordings of the band.